 It's reassuring to note there's still a gratifying rise in the sales of actual books as well.
 So what makes so many people love snuggling up with a physical version of their chosen read?

 1. Ah, the pleasure of a brand-new book!
 Many people give this as a reason for preferring paperbacks and hardbacks to e-books.
 There's something incredibly sensual about holding a new book purchase, smelling its pages and feeling the smoothness of the cover beneath one's fingers.
 How can an electronic version compete?
 Straight answer - it can't.
 Set beside their physical counterparts, e-books appear somewhat homely at best.
 And doesn't a well-stocked bookcase add something wonderful to a room?

 2. Whilst textbooks are becoming increasingly digital, there are some books that undoubtedly do better in physical format.
 Cookery books, for one, with their glossy pages full of photos of wonderful culinary delights, look much better in a physical format.
 So do the types of books destined for life on the coffee table - exotic travel tomes, photographic books and the like - against which digital versions can't as yet compare.

 3. For me, it's easier to flip backwards and forwards in a physical book.
 I can skim through the pages of one really quickly with my fingers.
-Not so with an e-book using the content/search facilities on my Nook.
-And I can't speak for the Kindle, but Nook doesn't always remember where I've finished reading, which can be annoying.
-No such problem with using an old-fashioned bookmark - although, of course, they can always fall out!
+Not so with an e-book using the content/search facilities on my Kindle - sure, I can do it, but it takes longer.

 4. Finally, plenty of people are technophobes.
 I'm not, but I do know a few!
 They're simply not comfortable with using electronic devices for reading.